LTLA/BiocWorkflow2015/converted/workflow.md

 param <- readParam(minq=50, discard=blacklist, restrict=standard.chr)
 ```

+Reads are also ignored if they have a mapping quality (MAPQ) score below 50.
+This avoids spurious results due to weak or non-unique alignments.
+While a MAPQ threshold of 50 is conservative, a stringent threshold is necessary here due to the short length of the reads.
+Note that the range of MAPQ scores will vary between aligners, so some inspection of the BAM files is necessary to choose an appropriate value.

 ## Computing the average fragment length

 Strand bimodality is often observed in ChIP-seq experiments involving narrow binding events like H3K9ac marking.
-This refers to the presence of distinct subpeaks on each strand and can be quantified with cross-correlation plots [@kharchenko2008design].
+This refers to the presence of distinct subpeaks on each strand and is quantified with cross-correlation plots [@kharchenko2008design].
 A strong peak in the cross-correlations should be observed if immunoprecipitation was successful.
 The delay distance at the peak corresponds to the distance between forward-/reverse-strand subpeaks.
 This is identified from Figure 1 and is used as the average fragment length for this analysis.